 But although we live surrounded by people, it seems that loneliness and isolation are some of the biggest social challenges of the 21st century.
-Researchers have noted that one can have a wide social network and interact regularly with others and still feel lonely or disconnected, which suggests that intimacy is a key factor in the development of meaningful connections with others.
-In this post, we will show you five easy exercises that can help deepen connection you have with others.
+Researchers have noted that one can have a wide social network and interact regularly with others and still feel lonely or disconnected.
+This suggests that intimacy is a key factor in the development of meaningful connections with others.
+So, here are five easy exercises that can help deepen the connection you have with those in your life.

 Shou-yi is a lesser-known form of meditation that comes from the Taoist tradition.
-The name itself means “to embrace the one”, so it is easy to see why this technique can help deepen a connection with others.
+The name itself means “to embrace the one”, so it's easy to see why this technique can help deepen a connection with others.
 Shou-yi brings to the forefront of your mind the fact that in one way or another, we are all interconnected and interdependent.
-This technique is also known as “quiet sitting” and involves contemplative meditation based on Taoist philosophy.
+This technique is also known as “quiet sitting” and involves contemplative meditation based on Taoist philosophy:

 Gratitude letters work because when we direct our attention to gratefulness, we automatically divert it from toxic or negative emotions.
 And as some researchers have found, the benefits multiply over time, since cultivating an ongoing gratitude practice causes changes in brain activity in areas related to decision-making, meaning that there is a link between gratitude feelings and how we act towards others.